 Device power management (PM) on Zephyr is a feature that enables devices to save energy when they are not being used.
 This feature can be enabled by setting CONFIG_PM_DEVICE to y.
 When this option is selected, device drivers implementing power management will be able to take advantage of the device power management subsystem.

-Zephyr supports two types of device power management:
+Zephyr supports two methods of device power management:

 Device Runtime Power Management